-Residence halls for our single students are managed by the Director of Residence Life in the Office of Campus Safety and Security.
-Please refer to the "Residence Hall Guidelines" section beginning on page 17.
+Residence halls for our single students are managed by the Director of Residence Life located in the Heilman Welcome Center.
+Please refer to the "Residence Hall Guidelines" section beginning on page 16.

 Campus Calendar

 The Master Calendar of campus activities/events is kept by the Event Manager.
 All activities and meetings sponsored by administration, faculty, staff, coaches and University clubs/organizations, or off campus groups or individuals must be placed on the calendar.
 An Event Registration Form must be completed with the Event Manager before activities are placed on the Master Calendar.